-The terms in these documents
+The terms in these loan agreement templates

 In most cases, a guarantee is much more effective than other types of security because non-repayment risks a relationship and the reputation of the guarantor as well as of the borrower.
 Even if the borrower's credit history is impeccable, a guarantor could be brought in.

-Additionally, in most situations, the lender only needs to satisfy himself that the guarantor has sufficient assets overall and passes a credit check, and therefore doesn’t have to perform detailed valuations of individual items offered as security.
+Additionally, in most situations, the lender only needs to satisfy themself that the guarantor has sufficient assets overall and passes a credit check, and therefore doesn’t have to perform detailed valuations of individual items offered as security.

 We strongly advise that you insist on a guarantor when you lend to a company.
 The guarantor should be one or more directors of the company.
 Remember that a guarantee is far more effective if it includes the spouse or life partner of a director.

-There is no limit in law on the interest rate or the total interest amount that the lender charges.
+There is no limit in law on the interest rate or the total interest amount that the lender may charge.
 It can be whatever the two parties agree.
 It could be fixed for the duration, or variable from one time period to another depending on another factor (such as a bank rate).
 It could be reduced for prompt payment.

-We have optionally provided for a greater rate of interest if the debtor falls behind with regular repayments.
+In our loan agreement templates we have optionally provided for a greater rate of interest if the debtor falls behind with regular repayments.

 The lender is given strong protection

-All templates provide strong protection for the person or party lending the money.
+All loan agreement templates provide strong protection for the person or party lending the money.
 This applies more to those documents where the reason for lending is a business one rather than to help family or friends.
 We take the simple view that since the money is not a gift, everyone expects it to be repaid.

 Assets as security